davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   </h1>
 </center>

+## TODO

+I want to try a bigger refactor here.
+The basis is outlined in the heading below.
+I think we can clean up, simplify and clarify part 1 entirely.

+First, we can define consensus IRL in a way analogous to the properties we want to provide.
+You just say that consensus ...

+1. Means agreement (coherence)
+2. Implies prior disagreement was possible (conflict resolution)
+3. Implies decisions are final / we can move on (no decoherence)

+Then the interesting discussion involved what kind of disagreements that pop up in distributed systems, basically outlining consensus problems*.
+Examples we already wrote up of conflicts are

+1. GitHub
+2. KV store
+3. Lock service

+What we want to drive home is how state shared across servers makes it possible for two different servers to try to do two mutually incompatible updates simultaneously.
+That is the consensus problem; consensus algorithms are protocols the servers can use to decide which update to take and which to reject.

+As sidebars here we can now discuss

+1. CRDTs as an alternate strategy that ensures simultaneous updates never conflict (conflict-free) and do lazy merges
+2. Consensus is fundamental because these conflicts arise due to presenting your network as a single cohesive service

+But ignoring the sidebar, having defined consensus IRL and then shown the kind of disagreements servers on a network can have, we’re now well situated to repeat the definition of consensus and apply it to computers, then refine into the set of properties.

 ## What is Consensus?

 A consensus algorithm is a protocol for keeping a network of computers in sync, resolving conflicts along the way as needed.